 Evidence shows that being in work improves people's quality of life and wellbeing, although this improvement is dependent on the quality of work.
 People with long-term conditions, disability or mental illness are employed at a much lower rate compared with the general population.
 Here we look at the employment rate of people with these conditions over time.
 With effective support, they can access the benefits of long-term quality work, but this requires cooperation between employment services, social workers, health professionals and others.

 The rate of employment of adults (aged 16-64) with a disability in the UK has increased over time, from 44% in Q1 2013/14 to 54% in Q1 2023/24.
 During the coronavirus (Covid-19) pandemic, the employment rate of people with disabilities decreased slightly, falling to 52% in Q1 2020/21 (April to June 2020).
 The gap in the employment rate between the general population and people with a disability has decreased slightly over time, from 33 percentage points in Q1 2013/14 to 29 percentage points in Q1 2023/24.

-Enabling people with learning disabilities to find employment when they want can enhance their quality of life, enable them to maintain a family and social life and contribute to community life, and can help to prevent loneliness or isolation.
-Here we look at the proportion of adults with a learning disability who are known to the council as being in paid employment or self-employed.
+Enabling people with a learning disability to find employment when they want it can enhance their quality of life, maintain a family and social life, contribute to their community, and help them avoid loneliness or isolation.
+Here we look at the proportion of adults aged 18–64 with a learning disability receiving long-term support who are known to the council as being in paid employment.

-  The proportion of adults with a learning disability in paid employment has fluctuated over time, from a high of 7.1% in 2011-12 to a low of 5.7% in 2016-17.
-A higher proportion of men with a learning disability are employed than women, although the size of the gap has decreased slightly over time.
-In 2017-18, 5.2% of women with a learning disability were in paid employment compared to 6.6% of men.
+The proportion of adults with a learning disability in paid employment has decreased over time, from 6.0% in 2014/15 to a low of 4.8% in 2021/22.
+A slightly higher proportion of men with a learning disability are employed than women; in 2021/22, 4.1% of women with a learning disability were in paid employment compared with 5.3% of men.

 About this data